saswataghosh66/DA6401_Assignment_2_CNN/Part_B/README.md

     - Converts the image from tensor format to NumPy array for plotting
     - Displays the image along with its predicted and true labels in the grid
   - Tightens the layout and shows the grid of images with predictions

+# **Results:**

+ResNet50 Fine-Tuning Strategies and Results
+In step 6, I fine-tuned a pre-trained ResNet50 model using three different layer freezing strategies, each trained for 5 epochs.
+The strategies and their corresponding training accuracies are as follows:

+- freeze_last: All layers of the model were frozen except the final fully connected (fc) layer.
+   - Training Accuracy: 75.58%
+   - Validation Accuracy: 75.50%
+- freeze_k_percent: The first 25% of the model's parameters were frozen, while the remaining 75% were trainable.
+   - Training Accuracy: 64.02%
+   - Validation Accuracy: 59.20%
+- freeze_except_bn_and_fc: All layers were frozen except for the batch normalization layers and the final classifier layer.
+   - Training Accuracy: 82.92%
+   - Validation Accuracy: 80.30%